jenewland1999/PatatapClone/README.md

 # Patatap Recreation

-Utilising JavaScript Libraries; Re-Creation of www.patatap.com's Underlying Features.
+Utilising JavaScript libraries to recreate a simplified version of [Patatap](https://patatap.com/).